List of relevant configuration files¶

 - On the Admin Console, check the “Manage Auto Tasks” page: did the task “Send Emails” succeed and was it run recently (check the value of “laststarttime”?).
 On the “Manage Email Queue”, do you see emails with status “Failed”?

-- Is the pbac_mailer up and running?
-Check with pbctl status and use pbctl start to start the process.
-Also ensure that the PBAC process is configured to be started at system bootup time.
+service td-regserver startto start the process.
+Also ensure that the service is configured to be started at system bootup time.
 See chapter Starting and stopping the TeamDrive Registration Server components for details.

 Admin console: Error connecting to the MySQL server¶